Buffalo Spousal Maintenance Lawyer

 A Balanced Approach to Spousal Support Conflict

 Going through a divorce is a difficult process, and there are many decisions that will need to be worked through.
 These can either be made between you and your spouse or by the court.
-Our Buffalo divorce lawyer is a Conscious Uncoupling™ Coach who works with couples to help them reach a peaceful resolution.
+Our lawyer is a Conscious Uncoupling™ Coach who works with couples to help them reach a peaceful resolution.

 Contact us to schedule a consultation!